 I use an old Apple magic keyboard that I slide half under the screen (I mostly use the keys on the bottom of the keyboard).
 I have a CinTweak tray on top of the Cintiq, which uses velcro, to which I can attach my keyboard.

 Yes, it's expensive, but so is physiotherapy.
 I spend considerable time sitting down; comparing those hours to the cost of a chair like the Herman Miller Embody is not that bad.
 The comfort of a desk chair really depends on the individual, so it's always a good idea to test one out before purchasing.
-And come on; please don't get one of those car seat-like gaming/streaming chairs; they look ridiculous.

 My advice on standing desks: Get the best one you can afford.
 Cheaper desks tend to wobble when they start reaching their maximum height.
 I picked an electric one as I know myself, and having to move things up and down manually would be another excuse to stay sitting down.